carkopf/starter-hugo-academic/content/event/tuebingen/index.md

 summary: Rather than merely demonstrating the fragility of ML models, strange error might be evidence of hidden knowledge.

-abstract: In this talk, I discuss how the phenomenon of strange error bears differently on two distinct but overlapping questions: (i) the possibility of using ML systems as sources of evidence for constructing human knowledge, and (ii) the possibility of ascribing knowledge to ML systems themselves.
+abstract: In this talk, I discuss how the phenomenon of strange error bears differently on two distinct but overlapping questions.
+The first is about the possibility of using ML systems as sources of evidence for constructing human knowledge.
+The second is about the possibility of ascribing knowledge to ML systems themselves.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.